Cheryl Crazy Bull, President & CEO, American Indian College Fund

-Crazy Bull served as the President of Northwest Indian College (NWIC), a regional tribally-controlled institution located on the Lummi Nation in Washington, for 10 years.
+Crazy Bull served as the President of Northwest Indian College (NWIC), a regional tribally-controlled institution located on the Lummi Nation in Washington, from 2002 to 2012..
 During her tenure at NWIC, the college became a four-year degree-granting institution and completed substantial campus improvements, including seven new buildings as part of a capital campaign.
-The focus on capacity building of NWIC as a tribal college resulted in the creation of two unique bachelor’s programs in Native Environmental Science and Native Studies Leadership.
-Prior to joining NWIC, Crazy Bull served as the superintendent of St. Francis Indian School; and in several teaching and administrative capacities at Sinte Gleska University, both on her home reservation, Rosebud in South Dakota.
+Prior to joining NWIC, Crazy Bull served as the superintendent of St. Francis Indian School and in several teaching and administrative capacities at Sinte Gleska University, both on her home reservation of Rosebud in South Dakota.

-Having served four years as the Chair of the American Indian Higher Education Consortium Board, Crazy Bull recently completed four years as member-at-large of the AIHEC Executive Committee.
-She served on the boards of the National Museum of the American Indian and the National Congress of American Indians Policy Research Center.
-Crazy Bull was a member of the United Way Board for Whatcom County and of the Rotary Club of Bellingham.
+Crazy Bull served eight years on the executive committee of the American Indian Higher Education Consortium, including four years as chair.
+She has served on the boards of the National Museum of the American Indian and the National Congress of American Indians Policy Research Center.
 She was a founding member of the Northern Plains Tribal Art Show and Market held annually in Sioux Falls, South Dakota.
-She served in economic development leadership capacities through membership on the economic development committees of both the Rosebud Sioux Tribe and the Lummi Nation.
+She has also served in economic development leadership capacities through membership on the economic development committees of both the Rosebud Sioux Tribe and the Lummi Nation.

-Crazy Bull was honored for her leadership in Indian education and community development through an Enduring Spirit Award from Native Action Network in 2011; as one of three finalists for Whatcom County Business Person of the Year in 2012; and with honorary doctorates from Sinte Gleska University and Seattle University.
-Crazy Bull is also an established writer, particularly on issues pertinent to Indian education and research, and frequently speaks at conferences and other public forums.
+Crazy Bull was honored for her leadership in Indian education and community development with an Enduring Spirit Award from Native Action Network in 2011, as one of three finalists for Whatcom County Business Person of the Year in 2012, and with honorary doctorates from Sinte Gleska University and Seattle University.
+Dr. Crazy Bull is also an established writer, particularly on issues pertinent to Indian education and research, and frequently speaks at conferences and other public forums.

 Crazy Bull graduated from the University of South Dakota with a bachelor’s degree in business management and South Dakota State University with a master’s degree in education administration.
 She was a member of a cohort of Native educators who participated in a reservation-based master’s program funded in part by the Bush Foundation as a collaboration of South Dakota State University, Sinte Gleska University, and Oglala Lakota College.
 Crazy Bull was also an outstanding alumna of the South Dakota State University College of Education, and received a special achievement award from the Rosebud Sioux Tribe as a result of this accomplishment.